Aim of the Clinical Field Research

 Seating Matters collaborated with clinical staff, management and patients at Saint Camillus' Hospital in Limerick, Ireland to conduct a clinical field trial to identify the importance of suitable seating provision in reducing the incidence of falls, pressure injuries and manual handling.
 The research explored the quality of life of the clients as well as identifying the cost-saving benefits of utilising clinical seating in a hospital setting for clients with varying seating and postural needs.

 Clinical Field Trial Overview

-This clinical field research is the first of its kind to be carried out in a real-life hospital setting with voluntary participants.
+This clinical field research was carried out in a real-life hospital setting with voluntary participants.
 The success of this trial required involvement from all care staff including staff at a management level.
 Each client was individually assessed to ensure the correct prescription of seating was provided.
 The participants were observed for changes in falls, pressure injuries, pain/discomfort, time spent in bed and other notable changes.